 Disease in Rabi Crops

 Numerous pests and diseases can harm Rabi crops such as the following; Wheat crops are impacted by the pathogens that cause rust (Puccinia tritici), loose smut (Ustilago tritici), and leaf curl (wheat curl mite).
 Mustard crops are affected by Alternaria Blight, which is caused by Alternaria brassicae, and Powdery mildew, which is caused by Erysiphe cruciferum.
 Phytophhthora infestans is the causative agent of late blight, while Alternaria solani are responsible for early blight, and leaf insects impacts potato crops.
 Stem rust, a leaf blight disease, and root rot, harm barley and gramme crops (Krishi Vigyan Kendra, Agra).
 Pod borer affect Gram and Arhar, White gerui and Alternaria blight of Mustard, Powdery mildew of peas and feloris minor of wheat.
-Insect Chilli Thrips caused leaf curls in chili plant.
+Chilli thrips caused leaf curls in chilli plant.

-In present-day world, when we talk about Pest and Disease Control, we can be use Geospatial Techniques to control the Spread of Pest and Disease in place of Pesticides and Insecticides and this method is less costly rather than using pesticides, insecticides and nematicides etc. Geospatial technology is used to collects and analyzes the geospatial data (data includes information related to locations on earth’s surface).
+In present-day world, when we talk about pest and disease control, we can be use Geospatial Techniques to control the spread of pest and disease in place of pesticides and insecticides and this method is less costly rather than using pesticides, insecticides and nematicides etc. Geospatial technology is used to collects and analyzes the geospatial data (data includes information related to locations on earth’s surface).
 Geospatial techniques have been used in collecting, mapping, and analyzing the dispersal and forecasting the scenario of insect pests, diseases and crop yield.

-Global Positioning System is a satellite and ground-based radio navigation and locational system that determine the exact places on the earth’s surface.
-It was developed by the US Department of Defence (DoD) and used for many civilian purposes.
+Global Positioning System (GPS) is a satellite and ground-based radio navigation and locational system that determine the exact places on the earth’s surface.
+It was developed by the US Department of Defense (DoD) and used for many civilian purposes.
 We can also use GPS in precision agriculture.
-Geographic Information System is used for analysis, simulation, and model building purposes.
+Geographic Information System (GIS) is used for analysis, simulation, and model building purposes.
 The software provides a structure for presenting data in the form of maps for visual analysis as points, lines and areas, but the power of GIS goes far beyond the maps.
 In fact, mapping is a minor part of the use of GIS (Khatri et al., 2022).Remote sensing refers to the noncontact measurement of radiation reflected from crops, which is determined by the interaction between the electromagnetic spectrum and the soil or plant.
 Remote sensing is a technique that has been widely used in precision agriculture since the past 25 years.
 Airborne type of remote sensing has been a likely and convenient tool for insect pest management and weed detection.
 Furthermore, remote sensing using satellite information proved to be a promising tool for forecasting and monitoring the distribution of many species.
 It will help farmers in the early detection of insect pests and diseases like mite infestation in cotton fields using multi-spectral systems, which depend on color changes in canopy resemblance over time.
 In agriculture, integrated RS and GIS technology offers enormous prospects for costeffective treatment of crop stress sources.
 (S. Walker & Jai Kumar 2021).

 STUDY AREA